-To make things as easy as possible for you, our gift finder lets you see immediately if we have a florist who can currently deliver to the address you’d like to send flowers to.
-This will continually be updated with real-time availability of our florists.
+To make things easy, our gift finder lets you see immediately if we have a florist who can currently deliver to the address you’d like to send flowers to.
+We update this constantly with the real-time availability of our florists.

 Can I send flowers abroad during Coronavirus?

 As the pandemic evolves restrictions on the movement of people and goods will continue to change and this can affect deliveries.
 We’re working really hard to get your blooms where they need to go.
 You’ll find the latest information on our international flower delivery service by choosing the country you wish to send to here.

 Hopefully yes!
 But like all businesses, our community of florists will be keeping a close eye on government guidelines and will close if required, or if they need to protect the health of their staff.
 If this is the case they’ll usually still be able to take and deliver online orders.